bio4j/dynamograph/docs/Usage.md

 ## Project usage

-This section explain how you can use dynamograph with your own data and AWS infrastructure.
+This section explain how you can use Dynamograph with your own data and AWS infrastructure.

 ### Prerequisites